Elementary school (grades K-5) · Miami, FL

 How many students attend Somerset Academy?

 Somerset Academy has 805 students enrolled.
-It is a elementary school in MIAMI, FL.
+It is an elementary school in Miami, FL.

 What is the student-teacher ratio at Somerset Academy?